Transfinite Topological Dynamics: Introduction

 \subsection{Dynamics beyond the limit evolution law}

 In discrete-time dynamics, the basic piece of information one is given is ``what happens next" to a system once its current state and evolution law are known.
 In topological dynamics, the state is typically a point in a compact metric space \(X\), while the evolution law is a continuous self-map of \(X\).
 Sometimes, however, one is led to consider not a single map, but an entire family \(F = \{f_n\}_{n\in\mathbb{N}}\) of evolution laws.
-In some situations such families approximate a target map increasingly well from a dynamical point of view.
-In others, the limit map to which \(F\) converges may represent only a simplified or idealized case, while the sequence \(F\) retains, in its long-time transient behavior, essential dynamical features that the limit itself no longer captures.
-A sequence of dynamical laws \(f_n\) can thus converge to a limit map \(f\), yet exhibit emergent stages of evolution that cannot be recovered, even approximately, from \(f\) alone.
-The aim of this work is to develop a topological framework for describing such lost intermediate dynamics by extending discrete iteration to the transfinite.
-To achieve this, we let the effective evolution law arise, in a precise order-theoretic sense, from the entire sequence \(F\), in a way that includes more dynamical information than is contained in the simplified limit system.
-The resulting transfinite dynamics is \emph{emergent}, in the sense that it depends on the interplay between the dynamical properties of all the maps \(f_n\), rather than on any finite portion of them.

-A sample case in which this kind of phenomenon is visible is that of metastable behaviors in singular limits.
-One is often led to study families of dynamical systems depending on a small scale parameter~$\varepsilon>0$ (that can be, for instance, a viscosity, a lattice spacing, a mean free path, a time step) and their behaviour in the singular limit $\varepsilon\to 0$.
-In many contexts one has a family of maps
+In many cases, the sequence of dynamical laws \(f_n\) can converge to a limit map \(f\), yet exhibit emergent stages of evolution that cannot be recovered, even approximately, from \(f\) alone.